Redundancy

 - Save your changes.

-- Restart Revolution on your primary server.
+- Restart OneAlert on your primary server.

 There are two scenarios for deprovisioning redundancy: